 Innovative ways to deliver patient care, gathering and analyzing heath care data, enhancing the patient experience, reducing costs, and improving the health of populations are just a few of the challenges facing health care professionals in an industry that is complex and ever changing.

 Today’s health care leaders need to manage the business of health care all while improving the quality and responsiveness of patient care.
 To meet these challenges, you need an advanced degree that combines the leadership and organizational management curriculum of an MBA with the specialized knowledge that comes from managing within an intricate health care industry.
-The MS in health systems administration gives you the skills you need to excel in clinical and business leadership positions across a sophisticated, evolving industry.
+The MS in health systems management gives you the skills you need to excel in clinical and business leadership positions across a sophisticated, evolving industry.

 Plan of study

-The MS in health systems administration provides students with a breadth of knowledge in areas key to the effective management of health care organizations, such as change and innovation, leadership theory and application, bioethics, and human resources.
+The MS in health systems management provides students with a breadth of knowledge in areas key to the effective management of health care organizations, such as change and innovation, leadership theory and application, bioethics, and human resources.
 Students complete business and leadership courses that prepare them to tackle issues involving financial management, quality improvement, operations, and strategy formulation.
 In addition, course work in research, health care operations, and bioethics enhance your insight and experience in the health care industry.
 You’ll be well prepared to develop and implement plans that shape the health care organizations of the future.

 A distinct advantage of the program is the diversity of its student population, allowing for creative discussion and comprehension of global health care issues and how they relate to the standards and practices of the American health care system.
 The ability to share information and ideas, and to compare and contrast strategies, allows students a level of creativity and scope of practice not found in the traditional classroom.

-The MS in health systems administration is an online program, allowing students to pursue their degree while maintaining full-time employment.
+The MS in health systems management is an online program, allowing students to pursue their degree while maintaining full-time employment.
 The program consists of 12 courses and a capstone project.
 Courses cover timely topics in health care administration, such as Health Care Operations Management, Health Care Informatics, Human Resources in Health Care, Health Care Strategy: Analysis and Formulation, and more.

 demonstrating knowledge of health care delivery in the U.S. and identifying trends impacting the system;